The Velvet Underground and ‘Heroin”.

 Above Photo: Mexican smugglers perhaps lead authorities to smell a rat by smuggling heroin in “coke” cans.

-The article placed some of the blame on previous abuse of prescription painkillers, which doctors are now cracking down on, meaning some former prescription-pill addicts have turned to heroin for a similar but cheaper fix.
+Some blame is placed on previous abuse of prescription painkillers, which doctors are now cracking down on, meaning former prescription-pill addicts have turned to heroin for a similar but cheaper fix.

-The other reason is that the supply of heroin has increased.
-America gets most of its heroin from Mexico, where the amount of land being used to grow opium poppies (from which heroin is derived) increased tenfold between 2000 and 2009.
-More heroin is making its way to the United States, feeding the growing demand and keeping prices low.
+The other reason is that the supply of heroin has increased in Mexico, so more heroin is making its way to the United States, feeding growing demand and keeping prices low.